-In 1652, Nicholas Denys, then Governor of Acadia, established his headquarters at Ferguson point, present site of the Gowan Brae Golf and Country Club, where he died and was reportedly buried in 1688.
-The settlement was abandoned a few years later, but resettled in 1755 by Acadian refugees expelled from present day Nova Scotia.
+In 1652, Nicholas Denys, the then Governor of Acadia, chose Ferguson point, the current location of Gowan Brae Golf and Country Club, as his base.
+He passed away there in 1688 and is believed to be buried at the site.
+The settlement was deserted a few years later but was reestablished in 1755 by Acadian refugees expelled from what is now Nova Scotia.

-During the nineteenth century, Bathurst developed as a trade center for the Chaleur Region.
-Outlying areas developed as farming and fishing communities, dependent on the Village of Bathurst for special services.
-One such service was shipbuilding.
-The most famous is the “Cunarder” which was built by the founders of the famous Cunard shipping company.
+Bathurst evolved into a trade hub for the Chaleur Region during the nineteenth century.
+Surrounding areas grew as farming and fishing communities, relying on the Village of Bathurst for specialized services such as shipbuilding.
+The most renowned of these was the “Cunarder,” constructed by the founders of the well-known Cunard shipping company.

-In 1914, construction of the first pulp mill was started by the Bathurst Power and Paper Company.
-The first mining activity in the area also took place during that period when the Bathurst Iron Mines, approximately 10 Kilometers south of the present Brunswick Mining and Smelting Corporation operations, were worked between 1907 and 1913.
+In 1914, the Bathurst Power and Paper Company began building the first pulp mill.
+The same period also saw the initiation of mining activity in the region, with Bathurst Iron Mines, located roughly 10 kilometers south of present-day Brunswick Mining and Smelting Corporation operations, being operational between 1907 and 1913.

-Today, the Chaleur Region continues to grow through its human-resource potential and imaginative innovations.
-Of the Chaleur Region’s population of some 45,000, more than half are bilingual.
-A highly skilled and bilingual workforce, along with a beautiful and pristine environment, make the Chaleur Region and of course Bathurst, the natural place to do business.
+Today, the Chaleur Region continues to flourish due to its abundant human resources and creative innovations.
+With a population of approximately 45,000, over half of the residents of the Chaleur Region are bilingual.
+A highly skilled bilingual workforce, coupled with the stunning and untouched environment, make the Chaleur Region, and specifically Bathurst, a natural choice for business.